 A good match?

 Want to discover whether the Lean Engineering track of the Master in Engineering Systems is a good match for you?
 Whether it fits with your previous education and experience?
-Visit us at an upcoming Open Day or Open Evening and find out.
-Or arrange a Skype meeting with a staff member.
+Visit us at an upcoming Open Day and find out.
+Or arrange an online meeting with a staff member.

 next page: Careers